samarth-singh-thakur/whatsapp_broadcasting/README.md

 # whatsapp_broadcasting
 Python script to automatically send Whatsapp message to many people without saving their number.
+Using Selenium webdriver.

 TO DO: